 We seek to provide greater access and support to under-represented sections of the community including: economically inactive young people, black and minority ethnic communities, women, people with disabilities, young people leaving care, LGBT communities and ex-offenders, by offering skills, experience and opportunities in creative and digital media, film, music, photography, performing arts and visual arts, which can lead onto better career progression routes in further and higher education, employment and entrepreneurship.

-Collage Presents – events, exhibitions and festivals – Collage Arts provide a platform for local emerging and established artists, musicians, creative businesses, film-makers, writers and designers through regular events like: Open Studios, Shopfront Studios, Literature Live, Jazz, Poetry and Spoken Word, Kids, Community Festivals, showcases, exhibitions, conferences and other creative events.
+Collage Presents – events, exhibitions and festivals – Collage Arts provide a platform for local emerging and established artists, musicians, creative businesses, film-makers, writers and designers through regular events like: Open Studios, Shopfront Studios, Collage Writing Room Live, Jazz, Poetry and Spoken Word, Kids, Family Fun Day, Community Festivals, showcases, exhibitions, conferences and other creative events.

-Collage Artspaces – artists, buildings and studios – As part of our commitment to cultural regeneration, Collage Arts has developed four buildings, Chocolate Factory 1, Artspaces 1, 2, 3 and 4 for the artistic community providing affordable studio spaces and community access.
+Collage Artspaces – artists, buildings and studios – As part of our commitment to cultural regeneration, Collage Arts has developed five buildings, Artspace 1 & 2, Artspace 3, 4 and 5 for the artistic and making community providing affordable studio spaces and community access (previously known as Chocolate Factory 1 & 2).
 Collage Arts vision for the Chocolate Factories aka Collage Artspaces has been the creation of a vibrant centre in the creative industries where people from all social backgrounds can participate and for this to be the key catalyst within the development of the Wood Green Cultural Quarter.
 From four derelict or unusable buildings, a community of over 250 artists and creative businesses has been established, based in the heart of the Cultural Quarter, a thriving hub of creative talent and excellence producing a diverse mix of artforms including visual arts and design, music, film and technological innovation in varying forms.